 When it comes to wristwatches, a name says it all.
 I mean, what part of Girard-Perregaux Traveller Large Date, Moon Phases & GMT a person with an IQ just slightly above that of an average bath rug wouldn’t understand?
 However, when it comes to timekeepers issued by GP, there is much more to them than just a list of features.
 What you get, is an extremely finely crafted accessory that features a level of refinement that you will rarely meet even in its price range.

-You, probably, remember the gorgeous Girard-Perregaux Traveller Moon Phases and Large Date that was released back in March 2014.
+You, probably, remember the gorgeous Traveller Moon Phases and Large Date that Girard-Perregaux has released back in March 2014.
 If not, you should have: there are not so many timekeepers of this caliber that so delicately combine functionality with extreme refinement.

 For many (including yours truly,) a nice power reserve indicator is more important than a 24-hour GMT display (for me, it is a lot more difficult to remember the last time I wound up my watch than to hold in working memory time differentials between my home town and those four or five time zones that I am particularly interested in.)

 To make using the complication a tad easier, the watch was equipped with a dedicated push-button at 4 o’clock that allows manipulating the indicator in one-hour increments.
-As usual, when it comes to timekeepers of such a high pedigree, the pusher looks here as organic as it could possibly be.
-As does the screw-down setting crown that looks quite comfortable to operate.
+As usual, when it comes to timekeepers of such a high pedigree, the pusher looks here as organic as it could be.
+As does the screw-down setting crown that is deliciously comfortable to operate.

-Measuring 44 millimeters in diameter and just a tad over 12 mm thick, the Traveller is massive, but not excessively so (at least, on a normal wrist) and it would clearly look great if accompanied by an expensive suit and nice shirt.
+Measuring 44 millimeters in diameter and just a tad over 12 mm thick, the Traveller is massive, but not excessively so (at least, on a normal wrist) and it would look even better if accompanied by an expensive suit and nice shirt.
 As sporty as it is, it is also as elegant as an AMG coupe.